 The athletes you see on TV have both talent and years of intense practice.

-In fact, some experts talk about the 10,000 hour rule which says that it takes roughly about 10,000 hours of intense, deliberate practice to master any skill.
+In fact, some experts talk about the 10,000-hour rule which says that it takes roughly about 10,000 hours of intense, deliberate practise to master any skill.

 Some other experts have since challenged that idea but, regardless of what you believe or what the exact amount of time is, the principle that talent still needs a lot of practice holds water regardless.